Alfred Benjamin: Biography

 Alfred Benjamin was born in Elberfeld, then a rapidly growing industrial town, today part of Wuppertal.
 His father was an ironmonger.
 The family identified as Jewish.
 Benjamin trained for work as a bank clerk.
 As a young man he studied Marxist texts and became aligned with the Labour movement, and in 1930, by which time he lived in Düsseldorf, he joined the Communist Party and the Federation of Independent Employees (Allgemeiner freier Angestelltenbund / AfA-Bund).
 In the aftermath of the World Economic Crisis he lost his job.
 However, he took on responsibility for political communication on behalf of the Communist Party in the Düsseldorf, targeting employees of the larger manufacturing businesses and distribution companies.
 He also founded a cabaret group called "Kolonne Stehkragen", himself writing the lyrics for most of their songs.
 In 1932 he received a prison sentence for distributing leaflets.

 Two months after Germany's 1933 regime change, in March 1933 Alfred Benjamin was taken into what the new government termed Protective custody ("Schutzhaft") and interned in the "Ulmer Höhe" concentration camp, transferred later to the camp at Esterwegen, where he was held till October 1933.
 He was then detained in the Camp at Lichtenburg bei Torgau till December 1933 or December 1934 after which he was encouraged by the Gestapo to emigrate to Palestine.
 He initially rejected police requirements that he should emigrate and instead made contact with his comrades, to resume his political activities on behalf of the now illegal Communist Party.
-Threatened with further arrest, however, during or before Summer 1935 he was instructed by the party to emigrate to France where the German Communist Party had already established its exiled headquarters in Paris.
+Threatened with further arrest, however, during or before Summer 1935, he was instructed by the party to emigrate to France where the German Communist Party had already established its exiled headquarters in Paris.

 In September 1935 he was arrested by the French police after he had made an appearance at a trades union meeting in order to call for solidarity with the German socialist Alfred Kayser, who had recently been sentenced to death.
 It was only with difficulty that Benjamin avoided deportation to Spain following this incident.
 He nevertheless remained in France, and in 1936 started producing the news-sheet "Trait d’Union", which he used to inform French workers about the situation in Germany and the anti-Fascist resistance struggle.
-As well as this he worked as editor for the (German language) Communist Party news-sheet "Frage und Antwort" ("Questions and answers").
+As well as this he worked as an editor for the (German language) Communist Party news-sheet "Frage und Antwort" ("Questions and answers").